The attribution crisis: AI cites everyone except the source

 * AI citation rate = percentage of relevant queries where this publisher tier was explicitly named or linked. ** Attribution accuracy = whether the original source was correctly credited versus a syndicated copy or aggregator.
 Based on Metricus testing across 500+ queries (2026).

-The robots.txt paradox: 79% of publishers block AI crawlers
+The robots.txt paradox: publishers blocking AI crawlers

 The publishing industry’s primary response to AI has been defensive: block the crawlers.
 And the numbers are striking.